grdgc/ubuntu-tutorials/examples/guidelines-snap-tutorials.md

 ### Further readings

-* Contrary to the previous point, this is how to get more info related to the current topic and knowledge learnt.
+* Contrary to the previous point, this is how to get more info related to the current topic and knowledge learned.
 Those would be mostly links to documentation.
 For instance:
 * [snapcraft.io documentation](http://snapcraft.io/docs/) is a good place to start reading the whole snap and snapcraft documentation.
 * [snapcraft syntax reference](http://snapcraft.io/docs/build-snaps/syntax), covering various available options like the daemon ones.
 * Check how you can [contact us and the broader community](http://snapcraft.io/community/).